Spouses do not have to apply together

 Likewise, you can use funds from a joint bank account owned by you and your partner, whether or not you are married.

 If you are neither married nor have joint bank accounts, the non-borrowing partner can still contribute funds.
-The funds would be considered a mortgage gift, for which a gift letter would be completed.
+The funds would be considered a mortgage gift, for which a would be completed.

 Applying for a loan solo does not need to affect ownership of the home.